Classification of locally standard $T$-pseudomanifolds over topological stratified pseudomanifolds: Locally standard -pseudomanifold over a convex polytope

 In this section, we first show that a convex polytope admits the structure of a topological stratified pseudomanifold (Subsection \ref{subsec: polytope is pseudomanifold}).
-Subsequently, we demonstrate that the characteristic function on simple polytopes (see Definition \ref{def of char function}) is induced by the characteristic functor (Subsection \ref{subsec: characteristic function on simple polytope}).
+Subsequently, we demonstrate that a characteristic function on a simple polytope (see Definition \ref{def of char function}) determines a characteristic functor (see Subsection~\ref{subsec: characteristic function on simple polytope}).
 We begin by establishing terminology related to convex polytopes.

 Let $P \subset \mathbb{R}^n$ be an $n$-dimensional convex polytope.
 We assume that $P$ has the relative topology inherited from the $n$-dimensional Euclidean space $\mathbb{R}^n$.
 For each $0 \leq i \leq n$, let $\mathcal{F}_{i}(P)$ denote the collection of all $i$-dimensional faces of $P$.
 To emphasize the dimension, we often denote $F \in \mathcal{F}_i (P)$ by $F^i$.
 For each face $F$, we denote the relative interior of $F$ by $\mathring{F}$.
 See {\cite{Zie96}} for the basic facts about convex polytopes.